 There is an addition of the Buffer button to easily share to multiple social networks at once.
 You’ll also noticed that we have removed the ✔ as it is no longer needed.

 The Share queue is uniquely configured so that if you delete an article via the X it will only delete for you as a single user, it will not delete for your teammates.
-To save an article for future reference as a team, simply click the Thumb Tack Icon and it will be saved for your entire team, this action will remove the article from your Shared Queue as well.
+To save an article for future reference as a team, simply click the Thumb Tack Icon and it will be saved for your entire team.

 The Library as it’s called in the platform is where you can save articles that you find to be particularly good or useful to your team.
 The layout is the same as both Skim and Share, the left-hand column is a list of all the articles and the right-hand column is the full text of the articles.